kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 1. Other code - This is code that rarely changes, rarely gets new features and has minimal impact on application users.

-This mental mode should be your guiding principle whenever you write a new unit test.
+This mental mode should be your guiding principle whenever you write a new software test.
 Ask yourself if the functionality you are writing tests for now belongs to the *critical* or *core* categories.
-If yes, then write a unit test.
+If yes, then write a software test.
 If no, then maybe your development time should better be spent elsewhere (e.g. in another bug).

 The concept of having code with different severity categories is also great when you need to answer the age old question of how much code coverage is enough for an application.
 To answer this question you need to either know the severity layers of the application or ask somebody that does.
 Once you have this information at hand the answer is obvious:

 Try to write tests that work towards 100% coverage **of critical code**.
 If you have already done this, then try to write tests that work towards 100% **of core code**.
+Trying however to get 100% coverage on *total* code [is not recommended](#anti-pattern-6---paying-excessive-attention-to-test-coverage).

 The important thing to notice here is that the critical code in an application is always a small subset of the overall code.
 So if in an application critical code is let's say 20% of the overall code, then getting just 20% overall code coverage is a good first step for reducing bugs in production.